architxkumar/oscar-the-grouch-cv/README.md

-# cv
+# Oscar-the-grouch-resume

-A flutter project for building cv
+A flutter web app for Oscar the Grouch's resume built as learning project for [Roadmap.sh](https://roadmap.sh).